buddypress/buddypress/src/readme.txt

 = Who builds BuddyPress? =

 BuddyPress is free software, built by an international community of volunteers.
-Some contributors to BuddyPress are employed companies that use BuddyPress, while others are consultants who offer BuddyPress-related services for hire.
+Some contributors to BuddyPress are employed by companies that use BuddyPress, while others are consultants who offer BuddyPress-related services for hire.
 No one is paid by the BuddyPress project for his or her contributions.
 If you would like to provide monetary support to BuddyPress, please consider a donation to the <a href="http://wordpressfoundation.org">WordPress Foundation</a>, or ask your favorite contributor how they prefer to have their efforts rewarded.

 == Screenshots ==